mattrussell2/vscode-cpp-unit-test/README.md

 2) Set up your Makefile
 3) Start testing your code!

-###NOTE: We're still in alpha, so setup is a bit finicky.
-Please follow these instructions carefully!
+###NOTE: Please follow these instructions carefully!

 ### Getting started
 If you haven't already, [install the C++ Unit Testing Framework by AutumMoon from the VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=AutumnMoon.cpp-unit-test).